Global Bandits: Related Work

+We call a MAB problem {\em globally-informative} if the reward observations from an arm provide information about the rewards of \textit{all} the arms \cite{lattimore2014bounded, Tsiklis_structured}.
+GB belongs to the class of globally-informative MAB and includes the linearly-parametrized MAB \cite{Tsiklis_structured} as a subclass.
+Hence, our results reduce to the results of \cite{Tsiklis_structured} for the special case when expected arm rewards are linear in the parameter.

-Another related to work is \citep{russo2014information}, in which the authors prove regret bounds that depend on the learner's uncertainty about the optimal action.
-This uncertainty depends on the learner's prior knowledge and prior observations, and affect the constant factors that contribute to the $O(\sqrt{T})$ regret bound.
-Whereas, in our problem formulation, we show that the strong dependence of the arms result in a bounded problem specific regret and a sub-linear in time worst case, i.e., problem independent, regret whose time order depends on the informativeness of the arms (the strength of the correlation among the arms).
+A related work that falls into this setting is \cite{russo2014information}, in which the authors prove regret bounds that depend on the learner's uncertainty about the optimal arm.
+This uncertainty depends on the learner's prior knowledge and prior observations, and affect the constant factors that contribute to the $\mathcal{O}(\sqrt{T})$ regret bound.
+Whereas, in our problem formulation, we show that the strong dependence of the arms through a global parameter results in bounded parameter dependent and a sub-linear worst-case regrets.

-\comment{ learners prior information about the expected arm rewards together with the correlation between the expected arm rewards allow us to show the strength of information revealed by one arm for the other arms in the time order of our regret bounds. }

-In \citep{gittins}, a MAB problem is considered in which the arm rewards are parametrized with known priors and the aim is to maximize the discounted sum of future rewards.
-However, in the Gittins' formulation of the MAB, the parameters of the arms are different from each other, and the discounting allows the learner to efficiently solve the optimization problem to determine the optimal arm by decoupling the joint optimization problem into $K$ individual optimization problems - one for each arm.
-In contrast, we do not assume known priors, and the learner in our case does not solve an optimization problem but rather learns the global parameter through its reward observations.

-Another seemingly related learning scenario is the experts setting \citep{Experts}, where after an arm is chosen, the rewards of all arms are observed and their estimated rewards are updated.
-Hence, since there is no tradeoff between exploration and exploitation, finite regret bounds can be achieved in such expert settings with finite number of arms and stochastic arm rewards.
-However, unlike in the expert setting, the GI-MABs and GP-MABs achieve finite regret bounds while observing \textit{only} the reward of the selected arm.
-Hence, the arm reward estimation procedure in GI-MABs and GP-MABs requires forming reward estimates by collectively considering the observed rewards from all the arms.
-This is completely different than in the expert settings, in which the expected reward of an arm is estimated only by using the past reward observations from that arm.